atrajit-sarkar/HabitTracker/AVATAR_IMAGES_FEATURE.md

 ### Selecting an Avatar
 1. Tap profile photo → Opens avatar picker
-2. View 5 professional images in grid
+2. View 8 professional images in grid (3 columns)
+3. Scroll to see all options
-3. Tap to select → Checkmark appears
+4. Tap to select → Checkmark appears
-4. Image updates instantly with crossfade
+5. Image updates instantly with crossfade
-5. Tap "Close" to finish
+6. Tap "Close" to finish

 ### Viewing Full Size
 1. Long-press on profile photo